William Villafañe: Career

 In the political arena, in 1995 he served as President of the New Progressive Party's Youth in Utuado.
 He was the President and founder of the Pro-Statehood University Students in Action movement at the Mayagüez Campus of the University of Puerto Rico.
 In 2002, he was elected President of the State Youth.
 During 2004 he was a member of the Platform Committee of the New Progressive Party.
 Later on, he acted as Operations Director for "Plan for Puerto Rico".
 In 2016 he was designated Secretary General of the New Progressive Party.

-Villafañe Andújar was Legislative Assistant at the Treasury Committee of the House of Representatives (1999), Administrator of the Commission of Public Service (2000), Director of the Legislative Committees on Housing and Urban Development, Comptroller's Reports and Families and Communities (2005), Advisor to agencies and government departments such as the Department of Natural and Environmental Resources, Office of the Commissioner of Municipal Αffairs and the Authority for Housing Financing (2010) and Chief Executive of the Commission for Public Service (2013).
+Villafañe Ramos was Legislative Assistant at the Treasury Committee of the House of Representatives (1999), Administrator of the Commission of Public Service (2000), Director of the Legislative Committees on Housing and Urban Development, Comptroller's Reports and Families and Communities (2005), Advisor to agencies and government departments such as the Department of Natural and Environmental Resources, Office of the Commissioner of Municipal Αffairs and the Authority for Housing Financing (2010) and Chief Executive of the Commission for Public Service (2013).
 Also, in 2017, he was appointed Chief of Staff by Governor Ricardo Rosselló Nevares.

 Villafañe Ramos was elected Senator at-large in 2019 as a candidate of the New Progressive Party.
 He was sworn in and appointed President of the Committee on Energy as well as of the Public-Private Alliances Committee.
 In 2020, he was re-elected and appointed member of the Committee on Designations.
 Treasury Committee, Federal Affairs and Oversight Board Committee, Committee on Compliance and Restructuring, Committee on Economic Development, Essential Services and Consumer Affairs and the Committee on the Development of the Southern Central Region.

 Villafañe is well known as a pro-statehood leader in Puerto Rico.
 He is a former Secretary-General (2016) of the New Progressive Party (PNP in Spanish), the only pro-statehood party in Puerto Rico.
 On the 2020 plebiscite, he coordinated the efforts to achieve the victory of the statehood option (53%).

 Villafañe won his chair as senator at-large on November 16, 2019.
 In November 2020, he was re-elected, with the most votes of his party fellows, as senator at-large for a new four-year-term.

 Villafañe identifies as a member of the Republican Party.
 He was the Puerto Rico campaign manager for the Ben Carson 2016 presidential campaign.